 FACT : This is wildly incorrect.
 Nobody can dismiss the charges against an abuser.
-Whether or not a criminal case against a perpetrator of domestic violence gets dismissed is 100% up to the prosecutor and the criminal judge.
+It is 100% up to the prosecutor and the criminal judge whether or not a criminal case against a perpetrator of domestic violence is dismissed.

 Since we’ve busted the myths, let’s talk about what you can do to protect your rights if you are a domestic abuse survivor.